ZulqarnainHaider/MASS-Optimizer/README.md

 * Download and install Julia Version 1.1.0.
 See for example: (https://github.com/gher-ulg/Documentation/wiki/Install-julia-on-Linux)
 * To use Julia, enter `~/julia-1.1.0/bin/julia`
 * To add packages, use `import Pkg` and `Pkg.add("package_name")`
+* To set the number of threads on the operating system level before julia starts edit the bashrc file to add the following environment variable: export JULIA_NUM_THREADS=10:$JULIA_NUM_THREADS

 # Add CPLEX, SCIP, OOESAlgorithm and other required packages in Julia
 * To use SCIP in Julia, use the following steps: